 Andrew McAnerney was raised in the British choral tradition and studied music at the University of Oxford (Magdalen College).
 He has enjoyed a varied career as a conductor, consort singer, soloist and arranger.
 Since moving to Canada in 2013, Andrew has worked with a range of professional choirs and orchestras including Arion Baroque Orchestra, National Arts Centre Orchestra, Chamber Players of Canada, Elmer Iseler Singers, Elora Singers, Chœur Louisbourg and La Rose des Vents.
 Andrew was appointed artistic director of the Studio de musique ancienne de Montréal in 2015.

 A former Tallis Scholar, Andrew McAnerney has performed with many of Europe’s finest early music ensembles and is credited on over 50 recordings including the music of Bach, Brumel, Clemens non Papa, Crequillon, Gombert, Handel, Lotti, Morales, Moulu, Mozart, Palestrina, Phinot, Purcell and Rore.
-Andrew’s début CD with the Studio Laudate dominum, featuring music by Lassus, was released by ATMA classic in 2017.
+Andrew’s latest CD with the Studio L’homme armé is nominated for the 2022 Juno classical album of the year.

 Andrew is passionate about musical excellence and accessibility.
 He regularly prepares his own early music performance scores from original sources, and is fascinated with presenting rediscovered works.